codecombat/codecombat/README.md

 ### [Getting In Touch](../../wiki/Developer-organization)

 Whether you're novice or pro, the CodeCombat team is ready to help you implement your ideas.
-Reach out on our [forum](http://discourse.codecombat.com), our [issue tracker](../../issues), or
+Reach out on our [Reddit community](https://www.reddit.com/r/CodeCombat/), our [issue tracker](../../issues), or
 [our developer chat room on Slack](https://communityinviter.com/apps/codecombat/join-community), or see the docs for [more on how to contribute](../../wiki/Developer-organization).